GlazeCuts/TreeClassification/README.md

 Note:
 - This project was done on Google Colab.
 - .h5 file format is considered legacy.
-We recommend using instead the native Keras format i.e. best_tree_species_model.keras.
+Recommend using instead the native Keras format i.e. best_tree_species_model.keras.

 This project focuses on classifying 30 different plant and tree species from images using deep learning.
 Leveraging EfficientNetB0 through transfer learning on top of a well-preprocessed dataset, the model aims to learn and distinguish between fine-grained categories of flora with high accuracy.